Skip to main content

 We have now successfully used Power Query to create a date table.
 You may now mark your newly created date table as such after pulling it into the data model.

-After creating the date table using one of the approaches described above, the following step is to mark the table as a Date Table.
+After creating the date table using one of the approaches described above, the next step is to mark it as a "date table."
 To do so, right-click the table's name in the Fields pane and select Mark as date table.

 Power BI Mark as Date Table Function